Walter Wangerin Jr.: Biography

-Wangerin is the author of more than thirty novels, numerous children's books, and a handful of plays, and he has received several awards for his short stories and essays.
-He has been a college professor, a radio announcer, a book reviewer, a pastor of a Lutheran church, and has also taken part in cultural ceremonies such as a Lakota Sun-Dance.
+Wangerin is the author of over thirty novels, numerous children's books, and a handful of plays, and he has received several awards for his short stories and essays.
+He has been a college professor, a radio announcer, a book reviewer, and a pastor of a Lutheran church.
+He also participated in cultural ceremonies such as a Lakota Sun-Dance.

-Most of his writing has been religious, primarily giving theological guidance on subjects such as marriage, meditation, parenting, and grieving.
+Most of his writing is religious, primarily giving theological guidance on subjects such as marriage, meditation, parenting, and grieving.
 Other religious books concern the events in the Bible.

-Wangerin passed away on August 5, 2021.
+Wangerin died on August 5, 2021.

 Awards

 Wangerin is probably known best for his fables The Book of the Dun Cow and its sequel The Book of Sorrows.
 The Book of the Dun Cow won a U.S. National Book Award in the one-year category Science Fiction.
 In 1986, Valparaiso University awarded Wangerin an honorary doctorate.

 His Letters from the Land of Cancer received the Award of Merit in the Spirituality category of the 2011 Christianity Today Book Awards.

 The Evangelical Christian Publishers Association awarded Wangerin six Gold Medallions (now Christian Book Awards) in several categories.